arizona-linguistics/ailt/docs/tools.md

   <img class="shadow" src="../img/people/tools.jpg" alt="notebooks and pens, AILT swag from SAIL2024">
 </p>

-We are interested in talking to and working with technology specialists and Indigenous language workers to support the advancement of Indigenous Language Technologies.
+We are interested in talking to and working with Indigenous language workers, technology specialists and linguists to support the advancement of Indigenous Language Technologies.

 ## Our Expertise